skyflowapi/skyflow-js/samples/README.md

 From your browser, navigate to `http://localhost:8000/` to view the page.

+> **Note:** This HTML file must be served via a web server for the script-tag-based Skyflow sample to work correctly.
+Opening the file directly in a browser (using the `file://` protocol) may prevent the SDK from loading as expected.
+You can use a simple local server like `live-server` to run the file.

 ### Skyflow-Elements
 This sample shows you how to collect and reveal data with Skyflow Elements.